aetrisd/posix-shell/README.md

 POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.

+Work in progress.